 When InData Labs was working with data on racehorses, the team faced the problem of changing goals.
 The initial client’s data had little to no predictive power, and the engineering team was unable to use the data.
 Therefore, the team offered another method of data gathering and spent about 70% of time working on fine-tuning the method and ensuring that the collected data will be of the required quality.

-The number of spheres of implementing AI is growing, but the number of successful cases of AI adoption lags behind.
+The number of spheres of implementing AI is growing, but the number of successful cases of AI adoption is lagging behind the overall increase.
 The hype around AI encourages business owners to seek for solutions to augment a variety of business processes.
-However, not many companies have well-defined data strategy in place.
+However, not many companies have a well-defined data strategy in place.

 An experienced provider of machine learning consulting services can alleviate difficulties in drawing up an AI adoption plan and defining the functionalities of a business-focused solution.
 After that, data science experts can help a client streamline the process of collecting data by finding best-fit data gathering methods.
 In the case of insufficient data, the client will be able to gather and provide more useful data to allow passing on to the next stage of a project.
 By opting for a business-oriented approach, an AI solution provider can guarantee project success.